amcny/nitmess/README.md

 ## Usage

-To use the app, you need to register with your NIT AP email address and password.
-Once you log in, you can access the following features:
+ Once you downloaded the app, you can access the following features:

-- To view the menu for a specific meal, tap on the meal icon on the home screen.
-You can swipe left or right to see the menu for other days.
+- To view the menu for a specific meal, tap on the meal on the home screen.
+You can swipe left or right to see the menu.
-- To switch between boys and girls mess, tap on the mess icon on the top right corner of the screen.
-You can also see the mess name and capacity on the menu screen.
+- To switch between boys and girls mess, navigate to settings, tap on choose mess.
+You can also see the mess name.
-- To order from the canteen, tap on the canteen icon on the bottom navigation bar.
-You can browse the categories and items, and add them to your cart.
-You can also see the canteen information on the top of the screen.
+- To check available dishes from the canteen, tap on the canteen icon on the bottom navigation bar.
+You can browse the categories and items.
-- To give feedback, tap on the feedback icon on the bottom navigation bar.
-You can rate the dishes, leave comments, and suggest improvements.
-You can also see the feedback history and statistics on the feedback screen.

 ## License